The

 And this is a very enjoyable book--lots of historical photos and ads,

-well-written, detailed text.
-I particulary enjoyed reading
+and well-written, detailed text.
+I particularly enjoyed reading

-Dreyfuss and for the Pennsylvania Railroad by Raymond
+Dreyfuss and for the Pennsylvania Railroad by

 Loewy--the same industrial designers who created so many

-for John Deere (Dreyfuss) and International Harvester
+classic designs for John Deere (Dreyfuss) and International Harvester (Loewy).

 Original

 Allis-Chalmers 1933-1957.
-Guy Fay,
+Guy Fay, 2001. |

 Guy Fay is a meticulous researcher.

-I don't yet have this book but his Farmall Letter Series Tractors
+I don't yet have this book but his

 is an outstanding reference on original design and detailing of those